isidromerayo/simple_php_skeleton/README.md

 Create your test under "tests" directory.
 Create your code under "src" directory.

-$ phpunit -c tests/
+$ phpunit

 If you want to use the vendor PHPUnit

-$ vendor/bin/phpunit -c tests/
+$ vendor/bin/phpunit

 To generate code coverage report (needs install xdebug extension)

-$ vendor/bin/phpunit

-If you want to use ant (and only phpunit task)

-$ ant phpunit

 If you use Netbeans PHP, configure in
 Project properties -> sources -> Test Folder: tests (Alt + F6 to run)